kwill39/Recordian/README.md

 If you are using Windows, you should be able to double-click the JAR file to launch the program.
 Alternatively, you can launch the program by opening a terminal, navigating to the directory where the JAR file is stored, and entering the command `java -jar recordian.jar`
 <br>
 <br>
-The program should launch, and a new folder will be created called *Hour_Tracker_Files*.
+The program should launch, and a new folder will be created called *Recordian_Files*.
 This folder should not be moved or edited.
 It is where the database and defaults are stored.